DataMascara/mimo_cat/README.md

 To deploy the api changes, `firebase deploy --only functions` will deploy all the functions while `firebase serve --only functions:api` will only deploy the api function.

-Not that the region settings are specificed in the the code.
+Note that the region settings are specificed in the the code with the function `.region('us-east4')`

-To test the UI locally, you must be in the view folder before running `npm run start` - this command looks at the
+To test the UI locally, you must be in the view folder before running `npm run start` - this command looks at the package.json file for configuration information.
+While you're in that mode, it will refresh the page as you make changes to the JS files.
+You can set the proxy field in the `package.json` to connect to a specific backend location.
+Exit out of that preview mode using `CTRL+C` to return back to a regular terminal prompt.
+Make sure that you've cleaned up the URLs to the backend if you've been shifting between localhost and prod modes.

+To deploy the UI changes, `npm run build` while in the view folder to use creat-react-app's tools for packaging a deployable version.
+The `package.json` is configured such that a new build folder is created with the files to deploy in there.
+Go back to the root folder `cd ..` to run the firebase commands for deploying to the hosting server: `firebase deploy --only hosting --project <project-id>`

 ---